-Appraisals might seem a bit mysterious, but there’s actually a pretty strict process appraisers follow when they’re assigning a value to a property.
-Let’s talk about it!
+Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property.
+Let's talk about it!

 What Is an Appraisal?

-An appraisal is an impartial, qualified appraiser's opinion of the value of a specific property as of a specific date, supported by relevant market information.
-Appraisals can be used for almost any type of property, and they can be ordered for a variety of purposes.
+An appraisal is an impartial, qualified appraiser's opinion of the value of a specific property as of a particular date, supported by relevant market information.
+Appraisals can be used for almost any type of property and can be ordered for various purposes.

-Most commonly, an appraisal is ordered by a lender to determine the current value of the property they’re considering making a loan on, to ensure that if the borrower defaults on the loan, they can recoup their losses.
+Most commonly, a lender orders an appraisal to determine the current value of the property they're considering making a loan on.
+This ensures that if the borrower defaults on the loan, the lender can recoup its losses.

 Appraisals are used for both home purchases and refinances.